littleraskol/ReRegeneration/ReRegeneration/readme.txt

 regenWhileActiveRate: A 0 to 1 fractional value to multiply regen rates by while fishing or riding a horse.
 Default = 0.8, meaning 20% less regeneration.
 Set to 1 to ignore this feature.
 Set to 0 to turn regeneration off during these activities.

+regenWhileRunningRate: A 0 to 1 fractional value to multiply regen rates by while running.
+Default = 0.2, meaning 80% less regeneration.
+Set to 1 to ignore this feature.
+Set to 0 to turn regeneration off during these activities.

-exhuastionPenalty: A 0 to 1 fractional value by which the amount of regeneration is decrease and the duration of the idle delay is increased while the player is exhausted.
+exhuastionPenalty: A 0 to 1 fractional value by which the amount of regeneration is decreased and the duration of the idle delay is increased while the player is exhausted.
 At the default value of 0.25, regen amount is reduced by 25% and the delay time is increased by 25% while the player is exhausted.
 Set to 0 to turn this feature off.
 Note that when set to 1, this value will be treated as 0.99 for the purposes of reducing regen rate.

 endExhaustionAt: A 0 to 1 fractional value specifying when to end the "exhaustion" effect, such that it will end when player reaches the defined portion of max stamina.
 The default value of 0.8 means this will happen at 80% of max stamina.
 Set to 0 to turn this feature off.